The Hound

 London's dining geography has never been purely about the centre.
 The gastropub tradition, which reshaped British pub culture starting in the early 1990s, took root as much in west and south-west London as anywhere, and Chiswick was part of that early wave.
 The neighbourhood's demographic profile, owner-occupier households, professional families, and a high proportion of residents with international eating experience, has historically supported the kind of dining room that can sustain a serious kitchen without requiring Michelin-level price points.

 That context matters when placing The Hound.
-The relevant peer set here is not Restaurant Gordon Ramsay or Sketch's Lecture Room and Library.
+The relevant comparable set here is not Restaurant Gordon Ramsay or Sketch's Lecture Room and Library.
 Those venues occupy London's top-tier destination dining bracket, where the occasion is the point.
-The Hound belongs to a different but equally meaningful tier: the neighbourhood dining room where the food is good enough to bring you back on a rotation, and where the room itself is set up for a regular rather than a pilgrim.
+The Hound belongs to a different tier: the neighbourhood dining room where the food is good enough to bring you back on a rotation.

 West London in the Wider British Dining Picture